The P3 Group, Inc. Named As Official Presenting Sponsor of the Orange Blossom Classic

 The original Orange Blossom Classic (OBC) was a postseason college football game held between 1933 and 1978, featuring FAMU and another historically black school, that was commonly referred to as the "Black National Championship" game.
 This year, history making events will take place Labor Day weekend, culminating with the big game at the Hard Rock Stadium in Miami Gardens, FL, on September 5, 2021.

 “The P3 Group is excited to be the presenting sponsor of the Orange Blossom Classic (OBC).
-This historical event not only highlights the talented athletes of two Historically Black Colleges and Universities (HBCUs), but is also about education, empowerment, and scholarships.
-HBCUs have bridged the educational gap for communities of color since being established prior to the American Civil War said Dee Brown, President & CEO of The P3 Group, who elected to sponsor the OBC because of its rich heritage, shared values, and commitment to the community.”
+This historical event not only highlights the talented athletes of two Historically Black Colleges and Universities (HBCU’s), but is also about education, empowerment, and scholarships.
+HBCU’s have bridged the educational gap for communities of color since being established prior to the American Civil War.
+Dee Brown, President & CEO of The P3 Group, elected to sponsor the OBC because of its rich heritage, shared values, and commitment to the community.”

 The P3 Group, Inc. will join with other sponsors to produce a host of events that will deliver activities for fans of all ages.
-Families, alumni, current students, visitors to the Miami area along with small business owners will have many reasons to participate in this history making classic.
-The Careers In Sports and Entertainment Symposium, a Job Recruitment Fair, Commissioner’s Welcome Reception and Kickoff Luncheon and a Battle of the Bands makes up the Friday lineup.
+Families, alumni and current students, visitor to the Miami area and small business owners will have many reasons to participate in this history making classic.
+Careers In Sports and Entertainment Symposium, a Job Recruitment Fair, Commissioner’s Welcome Reception and Kickoff Luncheon and a Battle of the Bands makes up the Friday lineup.
 Saturday’s events include an Empowerment Fest and Health Village, a Parade and the One Big Community Concert.
 Sunday includes a Community Tailgate Experience and the OBC Game.

 For more information, visit the web at orangeblossomclassic.com.
 Connect with the One BIG Community online on Facebook, Instagram, Twitter, and Snapchat to stay informed on all the OBC activities.